 I often hear these two terms being used interchangeably, but there is actually a difference between these terms.
-Hypothyroidism occurs when your thyroid gland is under functioning.
+Hypothyroidism occurs when your thyroid gland is under-functioning.
 The reason as to why your thyroid isn’t functioning optimally could be a number of reasons.
-One of these reasons, is if you have antibodies attacking your gland such is the case with Hashimoto’s.
+One of these reasons is if you have antibodies attacking your gland such is the case with Hashimoto’s.
 So, Hashimoto’s is a cause of hypothyroidism, just like elevated estrogen and poor conversation can cause a sluggish thyroid gland.

 However, that sadly isn’t the case for many people with Hashimoto’s’.
-As Hashimoto’s is just treated like hypothyroidism, given a thyroid hormone replacement pill such a levothyroxine or Synthroid and that’s the end of it.
+As Hashimoto’s is just treated like hypothyroidism, given a thyroid hormone replacement pill such as levothyroxine or Synthroid and that’s the end of it.
 However, that is only really addressing half of the equation.

-At our wellness center, when working with Hashimoto clients we maintain and prevent worsening of thyroid health, but we also work on supporting the immune system.
+At our wellness center, when working with Hashimoto clients we maintain and prevent the worsening of thyroid health, but we also work on supporting the immune system.
 Through various recommendations, many patients can lower antibody production, which helps to maintain thyroid function.

 ➡️Testing and supplementing with therapeutic doses of vitamin D

-➡️Using immune modulating herbs such as astragalus and cordyceps
+➡️Using immune-modulating herbs such as astragalus and cordyceps

 ➡️Assessing for other hormone imbalances, such as estrogen dominance and healthy cortisol levels